com30n/makaroni/README.md

 # Forked from https://github.com/kaero/makaroni
+# Project development has been moved to this repository: https://github.com/com30n/makaroni-enhanced

 # Makaroni
 Makaroni is a lightweight pastebin-like application that allows users to create and share text snippets and files.